criteo-research/optimization-continuous-action-crm/README.md

 # Optimization of Continuous Action Policies with Counterfactual Risk Minimization

-This code reproduces the experiments of the paper [https://arxiv.org/abs/2004.11722](Optimization Approaches for counter-factual risk minimization with continuous actions).
+This code reproduces the experiments of the paper [Optimization Approaches for counter-factual risk minimization with continuous actions](https://arxiv.org/abs/2004.11722).
 Please cite it using the following Bibtex snippet:

 ```
 @misc{zenati2020optimization,